 To make these Homemade Oatmeal Cream Pies You Will Need:

-Next, add inn one egg, mixing until just combine before adding the second egg along with the vanilla extract.
+Next, add in 2 large eggs – one egg, mixing until just combine before adding the second egg along with 1 teaspoon vanilla extract.
 Then gradually add in the flour mixture, mixing until just incorporated.

-Lastly, add in the old fashioned oats and mix until combine.
+Lastly, add in 3 cups old fashioned oats and mix until combine.

 Be sure to scrape down the sides and bottom of the mixing bowl as you go.
 Next, measure 2 tablespoons of the cookie dough onto your prepared pans.